benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

             optimizer.step()
             optimizer.zero_grad()

-Using the holdout time periods we will evaluate the performance of the trained recurrent graph convolutional network and calculate the mean squared error across **all of the web pages and days**.
+Using the holdout traffic data we will evaluate the performance of the trained recurrent graph convolutional network and calculate the mean squared error across **all of the web pages and days**.

 .. code-block:: python